serilog-contrib/serilog-ui/README.md

     );
 }
 ```
-This feature is not supported by NoSQL data providers and limited to `MsSqlServerProvider`, `MySqlProvider` and `PostgreSqlProvider`.
+This feature is not supported by NoSQL data providers and is limited to `MsSqlServerProvider`, `MySqlProvider` and `PostgreSqlProvider`.

 In the `Startup.Configure` method, enable the middleware for serving the log UI.
 Place a call to the `UseSerilogUi` middleware after authentication and authorization middlewares, otherwise authentication may not work for you: